Effective as of 3 September 2015

 - to allow a merger, acquisition, or sale of all or a portion of our assets;

-We may display advertisements from third parties and other content which links to third party websites.
+We may display advertisements from third parties and other content that links to third party websites.
 We cannot control or be held responsible for third parties’ privacy practices and content.
 Please read their privacy policies to find out how they collect and process your personal information.

-What are cookies and similar technologies?
+13.1 What are cookies and other technologies?

 |Essential Operational||These cookies are necessary to allow us to operate the Spotify Service as you have requested.
 For example, they let us recognise what type of subscriber you are and then provide you with services accordingly.|

-|Performance / Analytics||We use these cookies to analyse how the Spotify Service is accessed, used or is performing.
-We use this information to maintain, operate and continually improve the Spotify Service.
-We may also obtain information from our e-mail newsletters, to learn whether you opened or forwarded the newsletter or clicked on any of the content.
+|Performance / Analytics||We use these cookies to analyse how the Spotify Service is accessed, is used, or is performing.
+We use this information to maintain, operate, and continually improve the Spotify Service.
+We may also obtain information from our email newsletters, including whether you opened or forwarded a newsletter or clicked on any of its content.
 This information tells us about our newsletters' effectiveness and helps us ensure that we're delivering information that you find interesting.|

 |Functional||These cookies let us operate certain functions of the Spotify Service in line with the choices you make.
-These cookies mean that when you continue to use or come back to the Spotify Service, we can provide you with our services as you have asked for them to be provided, such as knowing your username, remembering how you have customised our services and reminding you of music you have enjoyed.|
+These cookies mean that when you continue to use or come back to the Spotify Service, we can provide you with our services as you have asked for them to be provided, such as knowing your username, remembering how you have customised our services, and reminding you of content you have enjoyed.|

 |Targeting / advertising||We use these cookies to serve you with advertisements that may be relevant to you and your interests.
-The information may also be used for frequency capping purposes and to help us regulate the advertisements you receive and measure their effectiveness.|
+The information may also be used for frequency capping purposes (e.g., to ensure we do not display the same advertisement to you repeatedly) and to help us regulate the advertisements you receive and measure their effectiveness.|

-|Spotify Ads||We work with web publishers, advertising networks and service providers to deliver Spotify ads on other web sites.
-Cookies may be used to serve you with advertisements that may be relevant to you and your interests on other web sites and to regulate the advertisements you receive and measure their effectiveness.|
+|Spotify Ads||We work with web publishers, advertising networks, and service providers to deliver Spotify ads on other web sites and services.
+Cookies may be used to serve you with advertisements that may be relevant to you and your interests on other web sites and services and to regulate the advertisements you receive and measure their effectiveness.|

 13.3 Manage your cookie and other preferences

-Level 1 / 120 Chalmers Street, Surry Hills, NSW 2010, Australia
+Level 1 / 120 Chalmers Street, Surry Hills, NSW 2010